eva5covergence/eva5_internal_discussion_docs/S6_assignment_discussion.md

 **Pending Items:**

 1. Run the code get best hyper paras
-		L1 + BN - Pavan
+		a) L1 + BN - Pavan,
-		L2+ BN - Ezhriko
+		b) L2+ BN - Ezhriko,
-		L1+ L2+ BN - Varsha
+		c) L1+ L2+ BN - Varsha
-1. Add GBN to the code and create a separate model class - Pavan
+2. Add GBN to the code and create a separate model class - Pavan
-2. Add the function which takes inputs of model and its accuracies & its losses as input and drew a graph - Ezhriko
+3. Add the function which takes inputs of model and its accuracies & its losses as input and drew a graph - Ezhriko
-3. Finally run all 5 models using best hyper paras from step 1 and use above function to draw the graph - Varsha
+4. Finally run all 5 models using best hyper paras from step 1 and use above function to draw the graph - Varsha
-4. Misclassified images by GBN - We will see at the end
+5. Misclassified images by GBN - We will see at the end

 FYI - There is a method to save model written in shared notebook by me in case want to save the model in case of GBN model